jsbueno/extrainterpreters/README.md

 Also, I should come up with a Queue object to pass data back and forth.
 As for the data passing mechanism: we will use pickle, no doubt.

+## When is Beta?

+As soon as I get to a well thought way of creating the initial buffer for comunication with a sub-interpreter.

 # Architecture
 The initial implementation used a pre-allocated mmaped file